alexharri/website/posts/canvas-to-ascii.md

 }
 ```

 The <Ts>RANGE</Ts> is current set to <Ts>2 ** 5</Ts>, but consider how large that makes our key space.
 Each vector component is one of $32$ possible values.
-With $6$ vector components, makes the total number of possible keys $32^6$, which equals $1{,}073{,}741{,}824$.
+With $6$ vector components that makes the total number of possible keys $32^6$, which equals $1{,}073{,}741{,}824$.
 If the cache were to be fully saturated, just storing those keys alone would take $8$GB of memory!
 I'd also expect the cache hit rate to be incredibly low if we were to lazily fill the cache.

-We can pick any number between $1$ and $32$ for our range.

-Here's the number of keys -- and the memory needed to store them -- for range sizes between $6$ and $12$.
+Alright, $32$ is too high, but what value should we pick?
+We can pick any number under $32$ for our range.
+To help, here's a table showing the number of possible keys (and the memory needed to store them) for range values between $6$ and $12$:

 <Table
   align="right"
   columns={["Range", "Number of keys", { title: "Memory needed for keys", width: 160 }]}
   data={[
-    [ 6, "46,656", "364.50 KB" ],
+    [ 6, "46,656", "364 KB" ],
-    [ 7, "117,649", "919.13 KB" ],
+    [ 7, "117,649", "919 KB" ],
     [ 8, "262,144", "2.00 MB" ],
     [ 9, "531,441", "4.05 MB" ],
     [ 10, "1,000,000", "7.63 MB" ],